RSNO Launches 2024:25 Concert Season - Royal Scottish National Orchestra

 Patrick Hahn, RSNO Principal Guest Conductor

 The RSNO Artistic Team also includes a new face with the appointment of Patrick Hahn to the position of Principal Guest Conductor.
-After stepping in last-minute to cover for an indisposed conductor in 2022, Hahn impressed Orchestra and audiences alike with his burgeoning skill.
-He brings experience as General Music Director of Sinfonieorchester und Oper Wuppertal and Principal Guest Conductor of Münchner Rundfunkorchester of the Bayerischer Rundfunk and an impressive history of guest performances with ensembles including the London Symphony Orchestra, Tonhalle Orchester Zürich and Deutsches Symphonie Orchester Berlin, and is widely regarded as one of the most promising artists of his time.
+After stepping in last-minute to cover for an indisposed conductor in 2022, Hahn impressed Orchestra and audiences alike with his talent and versatility as conductor.
+He brings experience as General Music Director of Sinfonieorchester und Oper Wuppertal and Principal Guest Conductor of Münchner Rundfunkorchester of the Bayerischer Rundfunk and an impressive history of guest performances with ensembles including the London Philharmonic Orchestra, Tonhalle Orchester Zürich and Deutsches Symphonie Orchester Berlin, and is widely regarded as one of the most promising artists of his time.
 In his first year in post, he performs Dvořák’s Symphony No9 From the New World and Mozart’s Requiem with the RSNO Chorus.

 Alistair Mackie, RSNO Chief Executive said: